-IRS Tax Whistleblower Reward Program
+IRS Tax Whistleblower Program

 According to the Internal Revenue Service (IRS), it is estimated that the United States loses more than $400 billion per year due to tax fraud and tax cheats.
 This is a significant loss of revenue for the government, which could be used to fund important programs and services, such as education, healthcare, and infrastructure and on the flip side when the coffers are short everyone’s taxes seem to go up.
 Though the IRS is constantly evolving its data analytics and other methodologies to identify non-compliance with tax laws, it is impossible to combat all instances of tax fraud without the assistance of insiders who have detailed information about how people are cheating the system.

 Hence, the IRS Whistleblower Program was created by the Tax Relief and Health Care Act of 2006 in an effort to combat tax evasion and hold individuals and businesses accountable for cheating the system.
 It rewards individuals who provide information that leads to the collection of taxes, penalties, and interest that the IRS would not have otherwise known about otherwise, if the enforcement action leads to over $2 million in recovery for the government.
-By empowering individuals with knowledge to report wrongdoing, the program has been instrumental in recovering unpaid taxes and holding accountable those who attempt to evade their tax obligations.
-The IRS whistleblower program however is not meant to combat small, tic-tac violations – it is meant to address deliberate and large scale cheaters who either fail to report large swaths of income and/or come up with complicated schemes that have no defensible legal basis to evade taxes.

 There is no shortage of schemes used by tax evaders and fraudsters.
 The IRS Tax Whistleblower Program covers a wide range of tax violations, including, but not limited to: